Magnetoconductivity of Dirac semimetals and chiral magnetic effect from Keldysh technique: Electron self-energy

-In the absence of electric field after Fourier transformation we obtain } The calculations of the these integrals are similar to the calculations of the integrals over momenta for the case of interactions with phonons (presented in Appendix \ref{AppA}), but in the present case the calculation is more simple.
-In case of $\Sigma^<$ we take the integral due to the delta function $\Delta_\epsilon$, while for the calculation of the integral in expression for $\Sigma^{R(A)}$ we use the residue theorem {
+The calculations of the these integrals are similar to the calculations of the integrals over momenta for the case of phonons presented in Appendix \ref{AppA}, but simpler.
+In case of $\Sigma^<$ we take the integral due to the delta function $\Delta_\epsilon$, while for the calculation of the integral in expression for $\Sigma^{R(A)}$ we use the residue theorem

-and $\Sigma_\text{\ra{imp}}^{\ra{R}} = \Sigma_\text{\ra{imp}}^{A\dagger}$,
+and $\Sigma_\text{{imp}}^{{R}} = \Sigma_\text{{imp}}^{A\dagger}$,

-with \ra{a} small parameter
+with {a} small parameter